cu-mkp/m-k-manuscript-data/schema/ms-transcription.md

 ## Part: Indicates that a div is a part of the same text division which shares the same id on the same folio page.
 Values are "y" and "n".
 a.part = attribute part { "y" | "n" }
+# cancelled

+## Cancelled: Indicates that an ab has been stricken out (or cancelled) in the original.
+Values are "y" and "n".
+a.cancelled = attribute cancelled { "y" | "n" }
 #

 # LANGUAGE ELEMENTS